 - You may use these available cowboys in any combination of purchases, including taking the same purchase action twice.

 - You can also use 1 cowboy to add 2 more cards to the cattle market.
-Note that you will earn points just for having these cows in your deck.

 - Build a building.

 - The buildings do not have to be built in order, but your choice will usually be limited by the number of craftsmen on your player board.